yav12/zzz-optimizer/README.md

-# my-app
+# zzz-optimizer

-An Electron application with React
+An zzz related optimizer that also happens to be an Electron application with React

+i made this because i suck at programming and wanted to get better, also theres no (good) zzz optimizer i think

 ## Recommended IDE Setup